-6.5.
-Practical and Operational Matters
+5. Practical and Operational Matters

-6.15.1 Reference is made to the Guidance for Overseas Issuers (HKEX-GL111-22) Section 4 of the JPS which contains guidance on an overseas issuer's ability to comply with Hong Kong's rules and regulations; the eligibility of securities; cross-border clearing and settlement; Hong Kong depositary receipts; taxation; and stock name identifications.
+5.1 Reference is made to the Guidance for Overseas Issuers (HKEX-GL111-22) which contains guidance on an overseas issuer's ability to comply with Hong Kong's rules and regulations; the eligibility of securities; cross-border clearing

+The previous version of Appendix 3 of the Listing Rules that was in effective on or prior to 31 December 2021 and settlement; Hong Kong depositary receipts; taxation; and stock name identifications.
 Applicants are encouraged to notify the Listing Division if they envisage difficulties in complying with such matters, where applicable (Updated in January 2022).